rgitrepo/linux-foundation-certified-system-administrator/docs/01-Essential-Commands/03-Create-Delete-Copy-and-Move-Files-and-Directories.md

   /home/raja
   ```

-Each command is crucial for day-to-day operations on a Linux system, and understanding their outputs helps in verifying operations and troubleshooting.
+Each command is highly useful for day-to-day operations on a Linux system, and understanding their outputs helps in verifying operations and troubleshooting.